Setting up GitHub Pages HTTPS Custom Domains using CloudFront and Lambda@Edge

 We ensured that only HTTPS via TLS 1.2 was used for requests to the origin server for security concerns.

-With this origin in-place we then created a default cache behaviour which enforced HTTPS traffic (redirecting HTTP traffic if found).
+With this origin in place, we then created a default cache behaviour which enforced HTTPS traffic (redirecting HTTP traffic if found).

-Handling Github Page Redirects
+Handling GitHub Page Redirects

-One issue we faced with routing traffic through CloudFront was if GitHub attempted to return a redirect response to the client (i.e for missing trailing slashes).
+One issue we faced with routing traffic through CloudFront was that if GitHub attempted to return a redirect response to the client (for example, for missing trailing slashes), GitHub, being unaware of the custom domain, would attempt to route traffic to the *.github.io

 domain.